 Repeat the test 2 more times.

-Your personal best is your highest peak flow number during 2 weeks with no symptoms.
-Other peak flow results are compared to the personal best.
+Your personal best is your highest peak flow number during 2 weeks when you do not have symptoms.
+Your other peak flow results are compared to your personal best.
 This helps you and your provider know how you are doing on days when you have symptoms.
 This includes when you are using an asthma action plan as directed by your healthcare provider.
 To find your personal best:

-Step 1: Keep track of peak flow numbers during a period of 2 to 3 weeks.
-Do this when you feel healthy and are not having any asthma symptoms.
+Step 1: Check your peak flow twice a day for 2 weeks.
+Do this when you are not having any asthma symptoms.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |